 Beyond the control room and operation center, there are also teams using these same visual display applications for collaboration and decision-making outside of a mission-critical environment.
 More and more displays and video walls are being set up in meeting rooms, huddle rooms, etc. to pull up different data and information to look at in different ways to support decision making.
 As in a traditional control room or operation center, this allows team members to visualize and collaborate.

-Being able to pull up and manipulate content quickly and with great ease is a sought after currency for organizations looking to deploy visual display solutions for their business.
+Being able to pull up and manipulate content quickly and with great ease is a sought-after currency for organizations looking to deploy visual display solutions for their business.
 Userful has that solution!
 An easy-to-use way for anyone, with no training to display any video, data, web browser source or any other digital information onto any display and interact with it in real-time.
 Userful’s Command and Control Interface is WYSIWYG (what you see is what you get) and as easy to use as that sounds.
 Users can move and resize unlimited sources on a video wall or large display directly from a web browser -- allowing for efficient source management.
 Users get full remote KVM functionality allowing them to take over the keyboard and mouse of any interactive sources displayed.
-No app or additional software needed, users can manage the displays through their phone, tablet, or computer.
+No app or additional software is needed, users can manage the displays through their phone, tablet, or computer.
 This makes it easy for anyone or department to collaborate using a video wall, enabling access and control from anywhere around the globe -- dramatically improving operations.
 Anyone who wants can try Userful’s Command and Control feature online right now.

 A few key features of the command and control module include:

 - An entirely browser-based tool that runs on any platform; no additional software to install or manage and integrate seamlessly with current client software

 - Unlimited number of sources and user licenses for increased flexibility

 - Multiple operators can work simultaneously on the same display